littlebizzy/slickstack/docs/adminer.md

 Adminer bypasses the normal WordPress PHP-entry-point allowlist because it has its own explicit location.

-The staging and development server blocks contain similar direct Adminer locations using `/adminer`.
+The production, staging, and development server blocks all load the same optional Adminer include.

 ## Rate limiting